+Learning how to declutter?
 Sometimes decluttering and organizing your home can seem like too much to handle.
-On those days (like when I’m staring into my overflowing closet convinced that I have nothing to wear), these books have inspired me and helped me to see the “organizing light.”
+On those days (like when I’m staring into my overflowing closet convinced that I have nothing to wear), these are the best decluttering books to inspire and help me to see the “organizing light.”

 Clutter: Sorted is an e-course, but it also includes an invaluable workbook to take you through each section of your home.
 Over the course of 20 weeks, you’ll be able to declutter your home without overwhelm.

-The Paperless Home comes in either ebook or course format, but both formats walk you using Evernote to scan your existing paper clutter.
+The Paperless Home walks you using Evernote to scan your existing paper clutter.
 The book and course also help you learn how to prevent paper clutter from entering your home (and life) again.

 The Life-Changing Magic of Tidying Up